AlishanKably/Project-01/README.md

 ## Planning

 The first stage of this project was to plan which elements are required to reach a minimum viable product and decide on which methods would be used to achieve each of these elements.
 Furthermore, thought was required on how each of these elements were required to change on the screen.
 Excalidraw was used to sketch different ideas, pseudocode and organise thoughts.
+To ensure an MVP was achieved, time was spent focusing on:

+* The movement of both the player and the invaders.
+* Ability to attack by both the player and the invaders.
+* A win/lose scenario.

-## Methodology
+## Build Process

 ### Step 01

-The project utilised a grid based system, wrapped within a flex-box, by creating an array of cells with HTML divs being added through a 'for' loop with .push and .appendChild, and defining the cell count and width of grid as variables.
+For this project, I utilised a grid based system, wrapped within a flex-box, by creating an array of cells with HTML divs being added through a 'for' loop with .push and .appendChild, and defining the cell count and width of grid as variables.

 ```
 function createGrid() {